inet-framework/inet/showcases/tsn/streamfiltering/statistical/doc/index.rst

 ..
 This module has a configurable number of paths, each of which can handle the metering and filtering of a traffic stream independently of the other streams.

-This module can handle a configurable number of traffic streams (:par:`numStreams`).
+The :ned:`SimpleIeee8021qFilter` module can handle a configurable number of traffic streams (specified by the :par:`numStreams` parameter).
 Each traffic stream has a path that meters and filters the stream independently of the other streams.
 For example, here is a :ned:`SimpleIeee8021qFilter` module with two traffic streams:

 .. figure:: media/SimpleIeee8021qFilter.png